 Discrimination, Harassment, Sexual Harassment, Sexual Misconduct, Domestic Violence, Dating Violence, Stalking, and Retaliation

 CSU is committed to providing an environment that respects the dignity and worth of every member of its community.
 CSU strives to create and maintain a work and study environment that is fair, inclusive, and responsible so that each member of the CSU community is treated with dignity and respect and is rewarded for relevant considerations such as ability and performance.
-CSU has adopted a comprehensive policy to define the types of conduct that are prohibited as a means of achieving these goals and to prevent harm arising from discrimination, harassment, sexual harassment, sexual misconduct, domestic violence, dating violence, stalking, and retaliation.
+CSU has adopted a comprehensive policy to define the types of conduct that are prohibited and to prevent harm arising from discrimination, harassment, sexual harassment, sexual misconduct, domestic violence, dating violence, stalking, and retaliation.
+Conduct that is discriminatory or harmful under the policy inhibits the achievement of the stated goals.
 All students, faculty, staff, and other persons having business with CSU are expected to know and follow this policy.